Open-Source-Drilling-Community/DotNetLibraries/OSDC.DotnetLibraries.General/OSDC.DotnetLibraries.General.DrillingProperties/readme.md

 method `GenerateDrillingPropertyMetaData.GetDrillingPropertyMetaData` is available to generate a dictionary of `DrillingProperty` described in an `Assembly`.
 The keys of the dictionary are the `Guid` associated with the `DrillingProperty` and the values are instances of the class `MetaDataDrillingProperty`.
 A `MetaDataDrillingProperty` has the following properties:

+- `Namespace`, a string that contains the namespace of the class where this property is defined
+- `ClassName`, a string that contains the class name where this property is defined
+- `PropertyName`, a string that contains the name of the property
 - `AbscissaReferenceType`, which is of type `CommonProperty.AbscissaReferenceType?`
 - `AzimuthReferenceType`, which is of type `CommonProperty.AzimuthReferenceType?`
 - `DepthReferenceType`, which is of type `CommonProperty.DepthReferenceType?`